hannobraun/caterpillar/README.md

 An example of this is not supporting early returns.
-Functions in Caterpillar (or rather their branches, to be precise) have a single exit point, which can make code easier to follow for the developer, but especially allows the debugger to do call stack reconstruction.
+Functions in Caterpillar (or rather their branches, to be precise) have a single exit point, which can make code easier to follow for the developer, but specifically allows the debugger to do call stack reconstruction.

 The following daily thoughts provide more context: